dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part3Darkness/index.md

     <div class="col-sm">
 <center>
 <br>
-  {{<imageToClickGlobal imagePath = "/img/DALL·E 2022-12-09 23.59.14 - An giant warrior slings a large rock into the air at the camera  with dark background_cleanup.png" Capition = "The Prince of Darkness, now a human-sized figure wielding a glaive that he swung at Oscorn with deadly precision"  width = "100%" >}}
+  {{<imageToClickGlobal imagePath = "/img/
+  DALL·E 2022-12-09 23.59.14 - An giant warrior slings a large rock into the air at the camera  with dark background_cleanup.png" Capition = "the Stone giant slung and hit Silvius with a massive boulder"  width = "100%" >}}
 <br>
 </center>
       </div>